ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Trust Anchor Protection

 As noted in {{trustmodel}}, Verifiers and Relying Parties have trust anchor stores that must be secured.
+{{RFC6024}} contains more discussion of trust anchor store requirements.
 Specifically, a trust anchor store must resist modification against unauthorized insertion, deletion, and modification.

 If certificates are used as trust anchors, Verifiers and Relying Parties are also responsible for validating the entire certificate path up to the trust anchor,